ASSESSMENTS AND TESTS AVAILABLE

 CONTEMPORARY HEALTH WAIVER EXAM

 The Contemporary Health Waiver Exam is offered as an option to students who wish to satisfy their El Camino Contemporary Health graduation requirement by passing a non-credit examination.
-The exam is administered year-round by the Assessment/Testing Office on an appointment-basis.
+The exam is administered year-round by the Assessment/Testing Center on an appointment-basis.
 The exam is a one-hour multiple-choice test of 105 items.
 Topics include emotional health, aging, substance use and abuse, sexuality/childbirth, infectious disease, non-infectious disease, heart disease, fitness/nutrition, and health services.
 Although unit credit is not granted, students who pass the exam will be able to have a wider selection of courses to choose from in completing their academic program at El Camino College.
 The exam may be attempted only once.
 Exam results may not be transferable to another college.

 DEGREES OF READING POWER (DRP)